symfony/symfony-docs/cookbook/service_container/scopes.rst

 .. warning::

-    Take care not to store the request in a property of the object for a future call of the service as it would be the same issue than described in the first section (except that symfony cannot detect that you are wrong).
+    Take care not to store the request in a property of the object for a future call of the service as it would be the same issue described in the first section (except that symfony cannot detect that you are wrong).